Reading30 min read·Module 1High exam weight

 • Role trust policy allowing SAML federation

-No IAM User Required: Users don't need IAM accounts
+No IAM User Required: Federated users never need IAM accounts

 AssumeRoleWithWebIdentity

-Purpose: Exchange web identity token for temporary credentials
+Purpose: Exchange a web identity token for temporary credentials

 Use Cases: